ULDP-FL: Federated Learning with Across Silo User-Level Differential Privacy: Conclusion

 \section{Conclusion}

-In this paper, we proposed the first cross-silo user-level DP FL framework where a user may have multiple records across silos and designed an algorithm using per-user clipping to directly satisfy ULDP instead of group-privacy.
-In addition, we developed a better weighting strategy that improves utility of our proposed method and a novel protocol that performs it privately.
+This study aimed to integrate user-level DP into FL, providing practical privacy guarantees for the trained model in general cross-silo scenarios.
+We proposed the first cross-silo ULDP FL framework where a user can have multiple records across silos.
+We designed an algorithm using per-user weighted clipping to directly satisfy ULDP instead of group-privacy.
+In addition, we developed an enhanced weighting strategy that improves the utility of our proposed method and a novel protocol that performs it privately.
 Finally, we demonstrated the effectiveness of the proposed method on several real-world datasets and showed that it performs significantly better than existing methods.
 We also verified that our proposed private protocol works in realistic time in existing cross-silo FL benchmark scenarios.
-Further improving the efficiency of the private protocol and the utility of ULDP algorithms to a level comparable to non-private method are future work.
+For future work, research into the more scalable private protocols would be considered.
+Also, it would be an independent and interesting direction to empirically compare the privacy protection of user/record-level DP in FL in terms of particular attack aspects such as user/record-level membership inference \cite{10.5555/3361338.3361469}.